 Once you have registered, you will be issued with a Certificate of Registration.
 This certificate clearly outlines your conditions of registration and should be kept for future reference.

-The following requirements are conditions of beekeeper registration within New South Wales.
+The following requirements are conditions of beekeeper registration within NSW.
 Failure to comply may result in the suspension or cancellation of registration.

 Under clause 84(1) of the Biosecurity Regulation 2017 registered beekeepers must only use a frame hive (a hive containing only movable frames which may be separately and readily removed for examination, OR a hive containing fixed frames in the honey-super boxes of the hive, and a broodbox (being the bottom box of an active hive) with movable frames, and a queen excluder which is fitted immediately above the broodbox of the hive in order to prevent the queen from gaining access to the honey-super boxes of the hive.